unicode-org/icu4x/docs/design/enums_or_ids.md

 ## Decision Tree

-If you need to decide whether to use an enum or an identifier for a certain set of entities in ICU4X, consider following this decision tree:
+If you need to decide whether to use an enum or an identifier for a certain set of entities in ICU4X, consider the following questions:

-**Question 1:** How many entities are in the set?

-- *More than 20 or Infinite:* Use identifiers.
-- *20 or fewer:* Continue to Question 2.

-**Question 2:** How are new entities added to the set?

-- *Spontaneously:* Use identifiers.
-- *By an authority, at least once every few years:* Use identifiers.
-- *Set is fixed or grows rarely:* Continue to Question 3.

-**Question 3:** Consider the following statements:
+1. Is the set **fixed**?

-1. The set is *comprehensive*.
-It is inclusive of all peoples and cultures.
-There are no additional entities that are not currently represented.
+2. Is the set **comprehensive**?
+Is it inclusive of all peoples and cultures?
+Are there no additional entities that are not currently represented?
+3. Are there **30 or fewer items** in the set?
-2. The entities are used within the context of a single program, and are *not normally interchanged* between different programs.
+4. Are the entities used within the context of a single program, and **not normally interchanged** between different programs?
-3. Entities in the set are usually *compared* with one another.
-Entities are rarely expressed in a standalone context.
+5. Are entities in the set usually **compared** with one another, and rarely expressed in a standalone context?

-If all three statements are *true*, then an enum is probably the right choice.
-If all three statements are *false*, then an identifier is probably the right choice.
-If there is a mix, you are in a gray area; continue reading this document for additional guidance.
+If you answered *yes* to the above questions, then an enum is probably the right choice.
+If you answered *no* to the above questions, then an identifier is probably the right choice.
+If there is a mix of *yes* and *no*, you are in a gray area; continue reading this document for additional guidance.

 ## Enumerations